Derek Parker | April 2020

 Going above and beyond to give back to clients

-Wadhwa notes that his firm is not charging any professional fees to clients for helping them access government support.
-Clients have been given extensions of payment terms for other services whenever they have asked.
+Wadhwa says his firm is not charging any professional fees to help clients access government support and clients have been given extensions of payment terms for other services whenever they have asked.

-Bridgette Pretty, director of the Nelson-based practice Pretty Accounting, likewise acknowledges the crucial aspect of providing reliable information to clients.
+Bridgette Pretty, director of the Nelson-based practice Pretty Accounting, also acknowledges the crucial aspect of providing reliable information to clients.

-“During the first two weeks after the relief package was announced, I worked long hours to help clients with information around the subsidy applications.
+“During the first two weeks after the relief package was announced, I worked long hours to help clients with information around the subsidy applications,” Pretty says.

-“I turned billing off during this time as having access to answers during challenging times can greatly help to reduce stress levels,” she explains.
+“I turned billing off during this time as having access to answers during challenging times can greatly help to reduce stress levels.

 “It’s a way of giving back to clients, and clients have shown remarkable resilience, even those who have been hit very hard.